SM gauge fields localized on non-Abelian vortices in 6 dimensions: Acknowledgements

 \section{Acknowledgements}

 This work is supported in part by JSPS Grant-in-Aid for Scientific Research KAKENHI Grant No. JP21K03565 (M. A.), JP19K03839 (M. E.) and 18H01217 (N. S.).
 The work of M. E. is supported in part by MEXT KAKENHI Grant-in-Aid for Scientific Research on Innovative Areas “Discrete Geometric Analysis for Materials Design” No.JP17H06462 from the MEXT of Japan.
+F. Blaschke would like to express his acknowledgment for the institutional support of the Research Centre for Theoretical Physics and Astrophysics, Institute of Physics, Silesian University in Opava.

 \begin{appendix}